-6 In the Tabs section, select Equal to make the UV and XY tabs the same size and enter 1.5 for the XY Tab Width.
+- 4. Click OK to return to the toolpath parameters. - 5.
+Choose Cut Parameters from the Tree View pane. - 6.
+In the Tabs section, select Equal to make the UV and XY tabs the same size and enter 1.5 for the XY Tab Width.

 Tabs

-🔽 Tab Equal
+📝 Tab Equal

 Proportional

 Independent

 XY Tab Width 1.5

 UV Tab Width 1.5

 Number of tab cuts 1

-📝 Make tab cutoff move with skim cut
+📝 Make ta ab cutoff move with skim cut

-All cuts toge ether -

-- 7 Choose Compensation from the Tree View pane. - 8 Set the compensation type to Computer and set the compensation direction to Left. - 9 Choose Stops from the Tree View pane. - 10 Select For each tab to add a stop code before the first tab cut on each chain and As glue stop to add them as optional stops.

-- 11 Choose Leads from the Tree View pane.

-- 12 Select Line and arc for the lead in and Arc and line for the lead out.

-- 13 Click OK to generate the toolpath.
+- 7. Choose Compensation from the Tree View pane. - 8.
+Set the Compensation type to Computer and set the Compensation direction to Left. - 9.
+Choose Stops from the Tree View pane. - 10.
+Select For each tab to add a stop code before the first tab cut on each chain and As glue stop to add them as optional stops. - 11.
+Choose Leads from the Tree View pane. - 12.
+Select Line and arc for the lead in and Arc and line for the lead out. - 13.
+Click OK to generate the toolpath.

-14 Press [Alt+S] to view the shaded part with the toolpath.
+14. Press [Alt+S] to view the shaded part with the toolpath.

-15 Save your part file.
+15. Save your part file.

-Exercise 5: Backplotting the Toolpath
+Exercise 6: Backplotting the 4-axis Toolpath